isomerpages/wsg-ssg-redirect/index.md

   - hero:
-      title: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
+      title: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user
-subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have
-        refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
+       subtitle: SkillsFuture Singapore (SSG) and Workforce Singapore (WSG) have refreshed and launched our respective websites to provide better user experience, and to allow you to find relevant information more readily!
       background: /images/hero-banner.png